DesiAstro/destropy/README.md

 6. Creating a Sub-Cube:
 7. Fitting Continuum to full spectral Cube
 8. Creating a velocity and dispersion map of the spectral line
+9. Creating a Rotation curve of a galaxy using Galpak3D modeling.

 ## Installation